 American Academy of Child Adolescent Psychiatry

-ACCAP aims to promote the educate families about the healthy development of children and adolescents.
+ACCAP aims to promote and educate families about the healthy development of children and adolescents.
 Check out the Depression Resource Center for facts, articles, and videos.

 - Help Guide

-You can get the facts about depression and self-injury. notMYkid aims to empower and educate youth, families, and communities with the knowledge and courage to identify and prevent negative youth behavior.
+notMYkid aims to empower and educate youth, families, and communities with the knowledge and courage to identify and prevent negative youth behavior.
+You can get the facts about depression and self-injury from this website.

 COPMI - Children of Parents with a Mental Illness